 Kelly Manthey is the Vice President of Consulting Services at Solstice Consulting, a Chicago-based technology management consulting firm that helps companies be more successful through business process optimization and custom software development.

 Peter Gyurko is a Senior Consultant with Solstice Consulting.
 His areas of expertise include custom application development, agile adoption with scrum, and Identity and Access Management.

 Read the full transcript from this video below:

 Best practices: Identity management - Part 1

 Kelly Manthey: So, let's talk about developing a little bit.
-At
+At this point, when

 you're in the developing stage, identity management has become a priority.

 It's on the radar for your company.
 It's something strategically that

 you're getting management buy-in to do.
 So, how do you get it there?
 How do

 you get it to become a priority?
 We'll talk about that in another few